IanGlass/budgetty/README.md

         document.querySelector(UICtrl.DOMStrings.inputType).addEventListener('change', UICtrl.changedType);
     };

-    // Calculate and update budget
+    /** Triggers the budget controller to calculate the total budgets and triggers the UI controller to update UI with new budgets.
+     */
     var updateBudget = function() {
         var budgetData = budgetCtrl.calculateBudget();
         UICtrl.displayBudget(budgetData);
     }

-    // Updates the percentages of individual expenses whenever something is added or removed var updatePercentages = function() {
+    /** Updates the percentages of individual expenses whenever something is added or removed.
+     */
+    var updatePercentages = function() {
         budgetCtrl.calculatePercentages();
         var percentages = budgetCtrl.getPercentages();
         UICtrl.displayPercentages(percentages);
     }

+    /** Adds a new list item from the UI input panel.
+This is attached to the button 'click' event handler and return key event handler.
+     */
     var ctrlAddItem = function() {
         // Grab the inputs from the DOM var input = UICtrl.getInput();